crys-cross/ethernaut-attacks/README.md

 ## Description

 -   This will be my simple compilation of all my solutions of hacking Ethernaut Game from Openzeppelin.
 Group of codes for each chapters will be grouped below for reference.
+All this is done through EthersJS with Hardhat.
+It is using goerli network as default since at the time of making this, ethernaut uses goerli network.

 ## Levels